Species

 Other species properties are open and left to the discretion of users.
 We can of course imagine that these properties could contain thermodynamic properties such as the Gibbs energy of formation or even the entropy variation, these properties themselves being temperature dependent.
 These properties must nevertheless respect one of the following types: Number, AbstractVector{<:Number}, Function, AbstractString.

-Imagine, for example, that we wanted to construct the $CO_2$ molecule with some of its thermodynamic properties.
-The Gibbs energy of formation of this species is equal to $-394.39\; KJ/mol$.
-This property, intrinsic to the species, can be added simply as follows:
+Imagine, for example, that we wanted to construct the $\text{CO}_2$ molecule in a gaseous state with some of its thermodynamic properties.
+The thermodynamic properties of the molecule, which can be found for example on the website thermoddem, are as follows at 298 K and 1 atm:

 using DynamicQuantities, ModelingToolkit

-coeffs = [:a₀ => 44.22u"J/K/mol", :a₁ => 0.0088u"J/mol/K^2", :a₂ => -861.904e6u"J*K/mol", :a₃ => 0.0u"J/mol/√K"]
+coeffs = Dict(:a₀ => 33.98u"J/K/mol", :a₁ => 23.88e-3u"J/mol/K^2", :a₂ => 0.0u"J*K/mol", :a₃ => 0.0u"J/mol/√K")

-Heat capacity value
+Heat capacity function